 Sec.
 108-5-12. - Time limit.

-Unless there is substantial action leading toward completion of a PRUD or an approved phase thereof within a period of 18 months from the date of approval, such approval shall expire unless after reconsideration of the progress of the project an extension is approved.
+Unless substantial action has been taken, leading toward completion of a PRUD or an approved phase thereof, within a period of 18 months from the date of approval, the approval shall expire unless an extension, not to exceed six months, is approved by the planning director.
 Upon expiration, the land and structures thereon, if any, may be used for any other permitted use in the zone in which the project is located.
 Reserved open space shall be maintained where necessary to protect and blend existing structures into alternate land use proposals after abandonment of a project.

 (Ord. of 1956, § 22D-12; Ord.
 No. 98-4)